magicpatterns/catalog/packages/mirrorful/README.md

 ## ✨ Usage

-Run mirrorful and it will start a local editor at `localhost:5050`.
+The following commands will start a local editor at `localhost:5050`.

 ```
 yarn run mirrorful